Health insurance - Form 1095-B

 The Form 1095-B will be sent to the person who has medical coverage for the dependent, even if that person does not claim the dependent on his or her taxes.

 Please make sure your name, Social Security number (SSN), the names and SSNs of any dependents you cover, and your mailing address are correct on your Form1095-B. If you’re an active employee, contact your benefits coordinator or human resources department to update any incorrect information.
 If you’re a former employee or retiree, contact ERS to update incorrect information.
 Once you update the information, contact your medical coverage provider to see if you need an updated Form 1095-B. Please see question 3 for contact information for GBP medical coverage providers.

-Providing accurate SSNs on all income and healthcare benefit documentation to your agency is the best way to ensure your employer and medical insurance provider report correct information to the IRS.
+Providing accurate SSNs on all income and healthcare benefit documentation is the best way to ensure your employer and medical insurance provider report correct information to the IRS.
 Your employer or health insurance provider is not responsible for incorrect or missing employee or dependent IRS reporting information.
-It is your responsibility to contact your benefits coordinator, your HR department or ERS for any corrections to your personal information on your Form 1095-B.
+It is your responsibility to contact your benefits coordinator, HR department or ERS for any corrections to your personal information on your Form 1095-B.

-Many employers (such as your agency or institution) are required to send Form 1095-C to their employees, to verify that the employer offered medical coverage to eligible employees.
+Many employers (such as your agency or institution) are required to send Form 1095-C to their employees to verify that the employer offered medical coverage to eligible employees.
 If you have questions about Form 1095-C, please contact the benefits coordinator or HR department at your agency or institution.